asrampasso/academic_website/content/timeline/_index.md

 **[Cornell University](https://www.cornell.edu/) - [Department of Entomology](https://cals.cornell.edu/entomology)**
  - I am a PhD candidate in the Program of Entomology, working under the supervision of Dr. Patrick O'Grady.
  - I have served as a Graduate Teaching Assistant in five different courses (Model-Based Phylogenetics, Honey Bee Biology, Alien Empire, Insect Biology, and Plagues and People).
- - Currently, I am serving as a Graduate Teaching Assistant for Investigative Biology in Fall 2024 and Spring 2025.
+ - I will serve as a Graduate Teaching Assistant for Investigative Biology in Fall 2024 and Spring 2025.
  - Expected to graduate in May 2025.

 **[Center for Teaching Innovation](https://teaching.cornell.edu/) - [Graduate Teaching Fellow](https://teaching.cornell.edu/cti-graduate-teaching-fellowship)**